Because of either Older Than They Look

 - Ann's mother in Arrested Development— Michael can't believe that Ann's mom is so hot, and covers it by claiming he can believe she's so young.
 Maeby asks if she looks old enough to play Topher Grace's mom.

 - Merlin's mother Hunith looked normal enough in the first season, when Merlin himself appeared extremely young and was described as a "young boy" in the Opening Narration.
-Five years pass in the show's time-line, and when Hunith reappears, looking exactly the same as she did half a decade ago despite her son's sudden growth spurt (and now refered to as "a young man"), she is suddenly this trope.
+Five years pass in the show's time-line, and when Hunith reappears, looking exactly the same as she did half a decade ago despite her son's sudden growth spurt (and now referred to as "a young man"), she is suddenly this trope.
 She almost looks younger in her series 4 appearance than in her series 1 appearance, while Merlin has definitely gone from boy to man.
 Judge for yourself: Hunith◊ and Merlin◊ in Series 1, Hunith◊ and Merlin◊ in Series 4.

 - Mom Lorelai Gilmore and teen daughter Rory of Gilmore Girls are so close in age that they often seemed more like sisters.
 The beginning of the series even has an unsuspecting male who hits on both of the Gilmore girls, separately.
 In one episode, Lorelai takes her mother, Emily, to a bar, and a man Emily's age starts to flirt with her.
 He claims to be surprised that they're a mother and daughter—but Lorelai warns him that if he finishes that statement with this trope, she'll take it as an insult.

 - On Once Upon a Time, due to a curse that left Snow White and Prince Charming effectively frozen in time for 28 years, they look like they're around the same age as their daughter, Emma.